 Figure 1.
 ArcGIS catalog diagram of CountryData GDB and PeninsularMalaysia FDS with nine FC’s and a topology.

+move this image

 The BatLocal FC contains point features that describe the locations where bats have been found.
 Bat locality data was pulled from the Global Biodiversity Information Network (GBIF), which is an open source database for species occurrence data.
 The locality data only existed as latitude and longitude coordinates so point features were created from the data and given attributes.
 The new FC was reprojected and imported into the FDS.